Beautiful scenery at Boca Ciega Park in Tampa

 My Girl – The 90’s tearjerker filmed in Sanford, Florida.
 The Stanford Inn in Bartow Florida was used as the Sultenfuss funeral parlor.
 Today it operates as a bed and breakfast.

-The Parent Trap II – The made-for-TV sequel was filmed throughout the Tampa region.
+The Parent Trap II – The made-for-TV sequel was filmed throughout the region.
 Exteriors of Robert E. Lee Elementary and interiors of Mitchell Elementary were used to represent the summer school.
 All of us 90’s kids can remember seeing this movie again and again on the Disney channel!

 Goodfellas – A scene from the gangster classic filmed at Lowry Park Zoo (now Zoo Tampa).
 Note – it was referred to as the Tampa City Zoo in the film.

-12. The Scientology Spiritual headquarters is located in downtown Clearwater
+12. The Scientology spiritual headquarters is located in downtown Clearwater

 The Clearwater Scientology Building